JOE RUSH : 1940 – 2020

 Most fans will be familiar with the name Joe Rush, if not, he was Mungo Jerry’s washboard player back in the early 70’s and even though he was on-stage at the Hollywood Festival, he had officially left the band as such, but returned occasionally to guest on certain recordings, such as the You Don’t Have To Be In The Army album in 1971 and at the Weeley Festival in the same year.

-By the mid-70’s, he had returned to the band during the Polydor years, and I first met him during the ill-fated tour of Working Men’s Clubs in the North East Of England and we were great pals ever since, speaking on the phone whenever we could.
+By the mid-70’s, he had returned to the band, and I first met him during the ill-fated tour of Working Men’s Clubs in the North East Of England.
+We were great pals ever since, speaking on the phone whenever we could.

 He was the special guest at the 30 Year Mungo Jerry Anniversary weekend at Newcastle Under-Lyme in 2000, an event attended by many Mungo fans from all over the world.

-Over the years, Joe filled me in with lots of stories and sent in many, many photographs from his past, his birthday parties, and from the bands he played with in more recent times.
+Over the years, Joe filled me in with lots of stories and sent in many, many photographs.
+From his birthday parties, and from the bands he played with in more recent times.